webview/webview_csharp/README.md

 static void Main(string[] args)
 ```

 To create a webview use a *using* block.
-This way you make sure that the native webview gets always disposed correctly!
+This way you make sure that the native webview gets disposed correctly!

 ```
 using SharpWebview;